lukasz-r/-linux_how-tos/basic_concepts.md

 	+ `.bash_profile`

+## characters

 \CLI_anchor

 : too obvious to define

+\whitespace_anchor

+: one or more characters that represent horizontal or vertical space

+	e.g. a space, a horizontal or vertical, tab, newline

+\Alt_anchor

+: a left \key{Alt} key

+\AltGr_anchor

+: a right \key{Alt} key, usually used to input characters not present in the keyboard (e.g. Polish characters)

 ## abstraction

 \abstraction_anchor

 : a technique for arranging complexity of computer systems so that the user works with simpler concepts without going into unnecessary details of the hardware structure

 + the essence of \abstraction_link is preserving information that is relevant in a given context, and forgetting information that is irrelevant in that context